k-dang/k-dang/README.md

 ![](cat-wizard.gif)

-Passionate about exploring new and emerging technologies, I thrive on continuous learning and keeping up with the latest tools and frameworks.
+Hey there!
+I'm a software developer from Toronto who loves diving into new technologies and experimenting with modern frameworks.

 ⭐ I’m currently passionate about AI and all things in the modern JS ecosystem